 Did you know that researchers estimate that half of the world’s population is chronically dehydrated?
 And in America, that level rises to 75 percent of the population.
 These are very eye-opening statistics when we consider that so many people are sipping on sodas, tea and coffee all day long.
 Even though most people know perfectly well that water provides the best hydration to the body, most fall short of the 10 daily cups prescribed by the Institute of Medicine.
 In medical terms, most people in the USA function daily in a chronic state of dehydration.
 Dehydration impairs your ability to think, drive, and perform crucial tasks.
 Without the adequate hydration that pure and clean water provides, your body’s biochemical and electrical processes can quickly begin to break down.
-This is why we need to talk about the benefits of MegaHydrate.
+This is why we need to talk about the many health benefits of MegaHydrate.

 MegaHydrate – Are You Dehydrated?

 Dehydration is one of the most frequent causes of hospitalization for people over 65.
 With age, many confuse thirst with hunger causing overeating and thus more dehydration.
 Those that are highest risk of dehydration are: outside workers exposed to high heat; seniors, people with chronic illness; athletes; infants and young children and people who live in high altitudes.

 Why do people lack hydration?
 This may be due to several things such as a poor thirst mechanism as we age, dissatisfaction with the taste of water, the over consumption of caffeine and alcohol, climate controlled environments (both heated and air-conditioned), and even excessive exercise.
 With water loss at 2% of body weight, individuals can experience impaired physiological and mental performance.
 Drinks that worsen dehydration include soda, very sweet drinks and caffeinated drinks.